Social security scheme

 The Health and Safety Inspectorate is the regulatory authority of health and safety at work in the Island.

-- there were 497 work-related accidents and 862 862 incidents of work related ill health reported through claims made for social security benefit
+In 2019 there were 531 work-related accidents and 952 incidents of work related ill health reported through claims made for social security benefit.
+There were no fatal accidents.